Digits-Partners/Articles/README.md

 Enables the relationship between words such as analogies, similarities, or any other business logic that might be of interest.
 Here some of the key apsects of this exercise:

 1. Based on the words corpus, identify a space of features, called embeding space, that would best capture the relationships between words wihtin your domain of interest.
-[Mikolov et. al., 2013, Linguistic regularities in continous space word representation]
+[Mikolov et. al., 2013, Linguistic regularities in continous space word representation].
+Similarities that hold in n-densional space, may not hold after t-SNE mapping. t-SNE algorithm takes an n dimensional vector and maps in a non-linear way to the 2-dimensional space

 2. Represent each word in the new embeding space by electing one of the following options: